mikoro/Slouch-Interceptor/README.md

     - **BreakNotificationTime** is the time when a notification will be shown (minutes before the actual break) (can be fractional)
     - **AutoLock** sets whether the computer is locked after the break ends (useful if you leave the computer during the break)
     - **DisableClose** makes the overlay window ignore normal closing attempts (can be closed with the taskbar context menu)
-    - **DisableSwitch** keeps the overlay window topmost all the time (combining with DisableClose makes closing the overlay window almost impossible)
+    - **DisableSwitch** keeps the overlay window topmost all the time (combining with DisableClose makes closing the overlay window very difficult)
     - **EnableBreakNotification** shows a balloon tip notification before the actual break begins

 ## Version history